 - The best strength point of Tableau is its speed through which it evaluates millions of rows and provides the necessary responses at the moment.

 - It is very simple to use.
 One can begin with Tableau even with no earlier programming experience.
 With just fundamental MS Excel skills an individual can simply learn Tableau.

 - Beautiful and interactive dashboard

 - The Dashboard of Tableau is very interactive and provides dynamic outcomes.
 Rich visualizations can be produced very easily.
 The graphics and charts are smart and beautiful.
-Images, web pages and documents can be added hooked on to the dashboard for simple storytelling.
+Images, web pages, and documents can be added hooked on to the interactive dashboard for simple storytelling.
 All these guides to a large extent coming into the data.

 - Direct connection